docapostiotalliance/kafka-etl/README.md

 This ETL provide a `KafkaLoader` implementation which aims to load you transformed data into an output kafka topic.

-But sometime you want to load the data into something else like databases, distributed caches, other message queueing systems, webservices or http endpoints... that's the point of using an ETL after all.
+But sometimes you want to load the data into something else like databases, distributed caches, other message queueing systems, webservices or http endpoints... that's the point of using an ETL after all.

 In order to load the transformed data, you need to include the `kafka-etl-core` JAR file into your dependencies and implement the following interface :